hawkticehurst/film-trends/README.md

 ## Notes and Acknowledgements

-_Final project for CSE 160: Data Programming at the University of Washington (Winter 2017)._
+_This was completed as part of the final individual project for CSE 160: Data Programming at the University of Washington (Winter 2017)._

 ## License